sarahjhh/snap-plugin-example/README.md

-# snap-plugin-example
+#Snap Plugin Example

-To get these example collector, processor, and publisher plugins to build properly and work with Snap you will need to have the following installed on your $GOPATH:
+To get these example collector, processor, and publisher plugins to build properly and work with Snap you will need to have [glide](https://glide.sh/) installed on your $GOPATH.

-* [glide](https://glide.sh/) if you do not already have it
-* [gPRC](http://www.grpc.io/docs/) `go get google.golang.org/grpc`
-If you don’t already have [Snap](https://github.com/intelsdi-x/snap) installed, check out these docs for [Snap setup details] (https://github.com/intelsdi-x/snap/blob/master/docs/BUILD_AND_TEST.md#getting-started).
+Also to test these plugins with Snap, you will need to have [Snap](https://github.com/intelsdi-x/snap) installed, check out these docs for [Snap setup details] (https://github.com/intelsdi-x/snap/blob/master/docs/BUILD_AND_TEST.md#getting-started).

-If already have Snap installed follow these steps:

-1. go to your intelsdi-x folder:
-`$ cd $GOPATH/src/github.com/intelsdi-x`

-2. Fork the [Snap Plugin Library for Go Repository](https://github.com/intelsdi-x/snap-plugin-lib-go) & clone to the intelsdi-x folder:
-`$ git clone https://github.com/sarahjhh/snap-plugin-lib-go.git` (don’t forget to use your github username instead)!
+1. First get the plugin library repo:
+`go get github.com/intelsdi-x/snap-plugin-lib-go` will add the repo to your $GOPATH

+note: if you want to contribute to this repository you should fork the snap-plugin-lib-go repo and open a PR.

-3. Once you have the repo downloaded go to the snap-plugin-lib-go folder and update to the newest versions of the package:
+2. Once you have the repo downloaded go to the snap-plugin-lib-go folder and update to the newest versions of the package:

 ```
 $ cd snap-plugin-lib-go